 This is the last course of a four-part sequence that covers the application of advanced skills and situations in a pre-hospital setting.
 Students will continue to develop advanced skills and situations until a mastery of all advanced skills is demonstrated to further build into paramedic skills.
 Students will apply knowledge acquired in Pharmacology IV, Cardiology IV, and Advanced Emergency Care IV in a practical setting through skill demonstration, competency exams, and practical simulations in near real-world environments while maintaining learner safety.

-Prerequisites: HL151, HL212, HL216, HL220, HL226, and HL234.
+Prerequisites (must be completed with a B- or better): HL151, HL212, HL216, HL220, HL226, and HL234.
 Co-requisites: HL153, HL213, HL217, HL221, and HL235.